"A Sergeant's Life - Or Lack Thereof"

 “Eleven Baker, what’ve you got, Allison?”

 “Hey, Jimmy.
 I’ve got number eight on our list over here at the roach coach on Maricopa.
 He’s alone, but I want some backup just in case.
-This guy’s wanted for armed robbery.
+This guy’s wanted for armed robbery and he’s a career criminal.
 I’m about twenty-five yards north of the truck, facing southbound.”

 “I’m on my way.
 Caspar’s here, too.
 I’ll bring him along.
 We’re just up the block from your location.
 Eleven Baker to dispatch, show me responding to Sutton and Maricopa to meet Three Lincoln on an armed robbery suspect.
 Five Baker’s going, too.
 Our ETA is one minute.”

 George Caspar’s a big guy and not afraid of a fight.
 He’ll be good backup.
 Now I just wait for them to get here.
 From what I’ve read, this guy tends to eat his dinner right here at the truck so he’s not likely to go anywhere in a hurry.
 I just hope he doesn’t have a friend show up.
 He committed his robberies solo so I don’t think he’s going to have some assbag friend turn up to join him.
 But you never know, right?
 This situation gives you some insight into how dumb some crooks are.
 It’s still daylight, this isn’t a busy street, I’m sitting in here in a clearly-marked Ford Explorer police model with big “Police” decals on it and this dickface still hasn’t seen me.
 Don’t ask me why.
 All he’d have to do is look down the street and he’d see this big fat police car with the lightbar on top, but he’s not doing that.
 Weird, huh?